networkservicemesh/networkservicemesh/cmd/nse/README.md

 Overview
 ------------
 NSE statically defines a channel, "Channel-1" and then advertises it to NSM.
-In "Channel advertisement", nse also send information for an listening socket.
+In "Channel advertisement", nse also send information for a listening socket.
 This socket is used by NSM to connect to NSE in case of Connection Request call.

 Start